 Each of the standing committees of the Board shall evaluate its performance at least annually and report to the Board on such evaluation.

-The Board has policies requiring the recoupment of performance-based bonus compensation paid to the named executive officers in the event of certain financial restatements or of other bonus compensation paid to executives in certain other instances.
-The policies require reimbursement to the extent permitted by governing law and any employment arrangements entered into prior to the adoption of the policies.
+The Board has adopted policies requiring the recoupment of certain compensation paid to current and former executive officers in the event of certain financial restatements or in certain other instances.

 The Board has three (3) standing committees: